ReverseRetail/postat/Readme.md

 ```

 ## Usage
-This Gem provides you with a Wrapper for the Shipgate-Soap-Api
+This Gem provides you with a Wrapper for the Rylos PostAT-Soap-Api

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/datyv/postat.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ReverseRetail/postat.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License